Troubleshooting

 Troubleshooting logs

-Game Server Hosting allows you to surface server log files through the Unity Dashboard for easy access.
-Before you can access your server log files, you must:
+You can use Multiplay Hosting to surface server files through the Unity Cloud Dashboard.
+Before you can access your server files:

-- Specify the location of your logs in the build configuration
+• Specify the location of your logs and files in the build configuration.